 There are many aspects of tire health that must be considered to ensure you remain safe on the road.
 One such concern is whether the car is dealing with tire dry rot.
 By learning how to spot dry rot on the tires, you ensure better on-road safety.

-In this guide, we cover the meaning of tire dry rot.
-We also look at some warning signs and show you when replacement is needed.
-Finally, we offer some tips on prevention and safety measures related to dry rot tires.
+In this guide, I cover the meaning of tire dry rot.
+I also look at some warning signs and show you when replacement is needed.
+Finally, I offer some tips on prevention and safety measures related to dry rot tires.

 What is Tire Dry Rot?

 Dry rot tires have decayed rubber material from old age.
 Tire dry rot occurs after the material has been exposed to moisture or harmful contaminants.
 Dry rot doesn’t typically occur on tires that are being used regularly unless they are getting old.

 It’s important to know what dry rotted tires look like, so they can be replaced.
 Because dry rot permits air to escape from the tire, it’s difficult to keep it inflated.
 It can also lead to unnatural rubber expansion, which breaks the tire apart.